Sirhan Sirhan Up For Parole

-Ms. LINDA DEUTSCH (Reporter, Associated Press): He has had Sirhan examined by an eminent psychologist from Harvard University.
+LINDA DEUTSCH: He has had Sirhan examined by an eminent psychologist from Harvard University.
 And he will present a report from that psychologist.
 It will say that Sirhan cannot remember anything about the crucial events of the night of Kennedy's assassination.
 It will also claim that he is not a danger to himself or society and that he should be released.

 NORRIS: Are they making the argument that he actually was easily hypnotized?
 That this was a possibility?

 DEUTSCH: Well, they can't make that argument to the parole board, which is very limited in what they can consider.
 But he has said that he may say things afterwards to the press about what exactly was accomplished with these interviews and the hypnosis.